A guide to super visa insurance for visiting parents and grandparents

 What is a super visa?

 A super visa is a unique visitor’s visa available for relatives of Canadian citizens and permanent residents of Canada.
 A typical visitor’s visa in Canada only allows someone to visit the country for 6 months.
-A super visa is different, it is a multi-entry visa that permits a stay as long as 7 years (as of July 4 2022) with the ability to apply for an extension.
+A super visa is different, it is a multi-entry visa that permits a stay as long as 5 years (as of July 4, 2022) with the ability to apply for a 2-year extension.
 Once a person is approved for a super visa, it is valid for 10 years.

 What are the super visa requirements?

 There are several requirements for super visa eligibility in Canada.

 To be eligible for a super visa the applicant must: